 Access MQTT broker logs and understand who and how uses the broker, determine what kind of problems you have, if any.

 Manage MQTT sessions.
 Create persistent sessions, delete, subscribe, and unsubscribe MQTT sessions via REST requests.

 Publish messages into the broker similar to publishing via an MQTT connection.
 This method provides extra functionality to specify some MQTT 5.0 publishing message features like TTL or payload data format not available directly in MQTT 3.1.1.

 Retrieve and delete retained messages.
 These are important because there is no standard method in MQTT to retrieve retained messages or delete them in batch recursively.

 MQTT 5.0 ready

-Here at flespi, we have already implemented part of MQTT 5.0 specification, embedded it into our broker and created a checklist that we will update weekly.
+Here at flespi, we have already implemented part of the MQTT 5.0 specification, embedded it into our broker, and created a checklist that we will update weekly.
 We don’t know of any commercial or open-source MQTT brokers that are going to implement most of MQTT 5.0 features this spring.
 We are ready to be first in the world and welcome all open-source MQTT 5.0 client libraries to use our broker for testing this summer.